 Five murky color photographs purport to depict undersea cables (in various Atlantic Ocean depths and locations.)
 How they were shot is not disclosed and they are far inferior to what the intelligence services can provide their masters.
 That’s as it should be.
 Paglen’s low-tech approach reinforces his status as amateur sleuth and armchair warrior.

-A looped soundless video, “Code Names of the Surveillance State,” is like a Jenny Holzer piece commissioned for an CIA strip club.
+A looped soundless video, “Code Names of the Surveillance State,” is like a Jenny Holzer piece commissioned for a CIA strip club.
 Scrolling down the wall are names such as “Fox Acid,” “Bacon Ridge” and “Mystic,” disingenuous words that hide the intention of these programs to inject malware or vacuum data from the unsuspecting.
 A sculpture of computer parts in Plexi, titled Autonomy Cube–a collaboration with digital civil rights activist Jacob Appelbaum–is a secure Wi-Fi hotspot that routs visitors through the TOR network, the browser for the so-called dark Internet, less vulnerable to NSA snooping.

 As William Broad wrote in his New York Times review of the book, it “offers not only clues into the nature of the secret programs, but also a glimpse of zealous male bonding among the presumed elite of the military-industrial complex.
 The patches often feel like fraternity pranks gone ballistic.”

 The grim laughter surrounding Paglen’s work is never purely cynical.
-His strenuous efforts to glean classified data from stone-walling agencies through FOI requests are not unlike Christo’s and Jean-Claude’s patient meetings with officials in Marin, Sonoma, and Dade Counties, tedious but necessary to the successful making of “Running Fence” and “Surrounded Islands” during the 1970s and ’80s.
+His strenuous efforts to glean classified data from stone-walling agencies through FOIA requests are not unlike Christo’s and Jean-Claude’s patient meetings with officials in Marin, Sonoma, and Dade Counties, tedious but necessary to the successful making of “Running Fence” and “Surrounded Islands” during the 1970s and ’80s.
 In both cases, the government was turned into an unwitting partner for something akin to a performance of artists going through proper channels and exercising their legal rights as citizens.

 Playing in the last room of the gallery is a 24 minute two-screen video of footage that Paglen shot for director Laura Poitras’s Citizenfour, her documentary on Snowden.
 Photographed with a long lens, no doubt to avoid detection, the images and sounds have the drowsy spookiness of a CSPAN program gone rogue.
 We observe the comings and goings of anonymous workers in parking lots, the flights of birds against the backdrop of windowless bunker-like complexes, the barking of dogs.
 Nothing happens, and yet we know that business we aren’t supposed to know about is going on under our noses.